 Earthquake E43 1-Person Earth Auger Powerhead with 43cc 2-Cycle Viper Engine

-- Starting: It started cold, warmed, and exploded without a hitch.
-No more than a few pulls on the start startle switch is sufficient to start the engine.
+• Starting: It started cold, warmed, and exploded without a hitch.
+No more than a few pulls on the start-start switch are sufficient to start the engine.

-- One-Person Use: Two people are usually required to operate many augers.
-The Earthquake augers’ design makes it possible for one person to use it comfortably.
-The tool can, however, be used by two people if both people feel safe.
-I would grab a friend for any conditions with a lot of rocks and roots.
+• One-Person Use: Two people are usually required to operate many augers.
+The earthquake auger’s design makes it possible for one person to use it comfortably.
+However, if both users feel safe, they can use the tool together.
+I would grab a friend for any condition with a lot of rocks and roots.

 Various types of diggers